carvel-dev/carvel/content/ytt/docs/latest/how-to-write-schema.md

 In certain cases, one designs a Data Value to carry a chunk of YAML whose exact type or shape is unimportant to templates.

 ---
 ## Next Steps

+Once you've declared your Data Values, they can be referenced in `ytt` templates as described in [Using Data Values > Referencing Data Values](how-to-use-data-values.md#referencing-data-values)